 What Happens When Burn Rate Becomes Too High?

 Every startup’s burn rate is unique.
-It’s possible to make tentative determinations of when your burn rate is too high, but it’s recommended that you consult with Founder’s CPA Group — accountants who specialize in startups and small businesses — in order to make an accurate judgment.
+It’s possible to make tentative determinations of when your burn rate is too high, but it’s recommended that you consult with Founder’s CPA — accountants who specialize in startups and small businesses — in order to make an accurate judgment.

 If you discover that your burn rate is too high, there are steps you can take to reduce it.